Describe a place you would like to visit.: IELTS Speaking Cue Card

 What other attractions in London interest you?

-How do you plan to explore the Indian community in London?
+What do you know about the Indian community in London?

 Band 7